Differentially Private Federated Clustering over Non-IID Data: Proposed algorithm for problem

 After that, each client $i \in \Sc^t$ uploads $\Wb_i^{t}$ to the PS. \item \textbf{Global aggregation}: After receiving $\Wb_i^{t}$ from all clients $i \in \Sc^t$, the PS aggregates them to produce the new global $\Wb^t$, i.e.,

 \end{enumerate}

-In order to specify the local iterates $(\Wb_i^t, \Hb_i^t )$, we propose to handle \eqref{eqn: local_irob} by combining one-step AM \cite{tseng2001convergence} and local SGD.
-That is, $\Hb_i^t$ is produced by applying multiple steps of gradient descent (GD) to \eqref{eqn: local_irob} with $\Wb_i$ fixed, and then $\Wb_i^t$ is updated similarly by fixing $\Hb_i$.
+In order to specify the local iterates $(\Wb_i^t, \Hb_i^t )$, we propose to handle \eqref{eqn: local_irob} by combining AM~\cite{tseng2001convergence} and local SGD.
+That is, $\Hb_i^t$ is produced by applying multiple gradient descent (GD) steps to \eqref{eqn: local_irob} with $\Wb_i$ fixed, and then $\Wb_i^t$ is updated similarly by fixing $\Hb_i$.
 To be more specific, we first let all clients perform $Q_1 \geq 1$ consecutive steps of projected GD with respect to $\Hb_i$, i.e., for $r=1, \ldots, Q_1$,

 where $\gamma_i^{t}>0$ is the learning rate.
-Then, they are asked to perform $Q_2\geq 1$ consecutive steps of SGD (no projection) with respect to $\Wb$, i.e., for $r = Q_1 + 1, \ldots, Q^t,$ where $Q^t=Q_1+Q_2^t$ and $\eta^t>0$ is a step size, and $\nabla_{W}F_i(\Wb_i^{t, r-1}, \Hb_i^{t}; \mathcal{B}_i^{t,r})$ is the stochastic gradient computed using mini-batch dataset $\mathcal{B}_i^{t,r}$ with size $b$.
+Then, they are asked to perform $Q_2^t \geq 1$ consecutive steps of SGD (no projection) with respect to $\Wb$, i.e., for $r = Q_1 + 1, \ldots, Q^t,$ where $Q^t=Q_1+Q_2^t$ and $\eta^t>0$ is a step size, and $\nabla_{W}F_i(\Wb_i^{t, r-1}, \Hb_i^{t}; \mathcal{B}_i^{t,r})$ is the stochastic gradient computed using mini-batch dataset $\mathcal{B}_i^{t,r}$ with size $b$ ($|\mathcal{B}_i^{t,r}|=b$).
 Lastly, $(\Wb_i^t, \Hb_i^t )$ is obtained by setting $\Hb_i^{t}=\Hb_i^{t, Q_1}$ and $\Wb_i^t = \Wb_i^{t,Q^t}$.